the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 Byld supports `belongs_to`, `has_one` and all types of `has_many` associations.
 You can learn more about associations in <a href="https://guides.rubyonrails.org/association_basics.html#why-associations-questionmark" target="_blank" rel="noopener noreferrer">ActiveRecord association guide</a>.

-For example, Order model will have many line items, you can represent this association like
+For example, Order model will have many lineitems, you can represent this association like

 ```ruby
 class Order < Byld::Model